simon-benigeri/simon-benigeri/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on an MS in Artificial Intelligence degree at Northwestern University.
+🔭 I’m currently working on a Master of Science in Artificial Intelligence at Northwestern University.

 You can download my resume [here](https://github.com/simon-benigeri/simon-benigeri/raw/main/resume_simon_benigeri.pdf)